TianlongLiang/WAMR-doc-outline/outline.md

 The basics of WAMR

 - what it is
+- why you may want to use it
-- main parts it provides and breif introduction of each part
+- main parts it provides and brief introduction of each part
   - "iwasm" VM core
   - "wamrc" AOT compiler
   - application framework
   - dynamic management

-more details about background knowledge(compiler, interpreter, runtime system) are in [Appendix B](#appendix-b-some-background-knowledge)
+more details about background knowledge(compiler, interpreter, runtime system, all other jargons) are in [Appendix B](#appendix-b-some-background-knowledge)

 details on how to build and use each part properly and where you may want to use it can be found in [section 3.tutorial](#3-tutorial)

 ## 2. Getting started

 A hello world program

+more example programs in [section 4.
+Examples](#4-unique-features-and-examples)

 ### 2.1 Compile and build on host